Salma Hussein, Principal, Gideon Pond Elementary School

-At first Salma Hussein struggled to find her focus at the U. But an individualized degree turned out to be the solution she needed to not only design a degree that reflected her goals but also to form the foundation for a leadership role in public education.
+At first Salma Hussein struggled to find her focus in college.
+But an individualized degree turned out to be the solution she needed to not only design a program that reflected her goals but also to form the foundation for a leadership role in public education.

 “I remember my mom and dad saying, ‘This is not why we sent you off to college.
 If you don't fix what you're doing, they will kick you out,’” Salma says.
 “And that was a wake-up call.”